G4GANCHAUDHARY/How-Often-Does-It-Really-Rain/README.md

 # Data
 DATA SOURCE - https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview

-HORIZONTAL COVERAGE	                      Global
+1. HORIZONTAL COVERAGE	                      Global
-HORIZONTAL RESOLUTION	                    Reanalysis: 0.250 * 0.250
+2. HORIZONTAL RESOLUTION	                    Reanalysis: 0.250 * 0.250
-TEMPORAL COVERAGE	                        1998 to 2018
+3. TEMPORAL COVERAGE	                        1998 to 2018
-TEMPORAL RESOLUTION	                      Hourly
+4. TEMPORAL RESOLUTION	                      Hourly
-FILE FORMAT	                              netCDF
+5. FILE FORMAT	                              netCDF

 # PLOTTING THE MAP
 Using these csv files, a plot is made by using the matplotlib library.
-First the data is loaded into python using these csv files as numpy array then we used the “basemap” module in matlplotlib in order to create the plot.
+First the data is loaded into python using these csv files as numpy array then used the “basemap” module in matlplotlib in order to create the plot.

 # Result